 Starting a meeting

 Thinking of starting a meeting?
 What is needed?
 A time, a place, and two or three gathered is all that is needed.
-Christ will dwell in the midst.
 Some have found that meeting in a home frees from many of the entanglements that might distract from a focus on Christ.

 What is not needed?
 You don't need permission.
 You don't need money.
-You don't need a building, a budget, a preacher, a hierarchy, a Sunday school, the sacraments or catechisms.
+You don't need a building, a budget, a paid hireling preacher, a hierarchy, the sacraments or catechisms.
 You don't need a choir, or a pulpit or anything else you can see.
 Christ is our life.
 He is all we need.
 We worship in Spirit, and in Truth.

 Keep worship simple, minimizing distractions.
 Test the spirits.
 Do not be forgetful to entertain the strangers, welcoming those who come to you in the name of Christ, bearing the fruits of those who forsake all, and bearing his cross.
 Enjoy the benefit of gathering simply, with Christ in the midst.
 As you gather your friends together, may God bless you, and guide you.

-As you meet with others, or alone with Christ wherever you are, no man is an island.
+Til then, as you meet with others, or alone with Christ wherever you are, no man is an island.
 We are all together, included in the Christ.
-Together let us seek fellowship with other like-minded friends, with the lost sheep, and together let us us pray that He would send forth labourers into the harvest.Blessings.
+Together let us seek fellowship with other like-minded friends, or with with the other lost sheep, and together let us us pray that He would send forth labourers into the harvest.Blessings.

 P.S.
 If you are also seeking I would be happy to hear from you.